 Resolutions to enter into transactions under which members of the Managing Board could have a conflict of interest with QIAGEN, and which are of material significance to QIAGEN and/or the relevant member of the Managing Board, require the approval of the Supervisory Board.
-QIAGEN has not entered into any such transactions in 2013.
+A Managing Director that has a personal conflict of interest will not participate in the decision making process regarding such item.
+QIAGEN has not entered into any such transactions in 2014.
 No credit, loans or similar benefits were granted to members of the Managing Board.
 Additionally, the Managing Board Members did not receive any benefits from third parties that were either promised or granted in view of their position as members of the Managing Board.